marcomaffo/mouseTracker/bin/info.md

 Running the binary
 ==================

 The application is compiled into a single runnable jar file.
-To just run the application, you just have to download and start it
+To run the application, you just have to download and start it